-The Edit Stimulus Profile button serves to define and to save a new light stimulus profile or to load a predefined profile.
-The basic unit of a profile is a light step during which a light pulse is flashed to the eye and then turned off.
+The Edit Stimulus Profile button allows the user to define and to save a new light stimulus profile or to load a predefined profile.
+A profile is defined by one or more light steps is flashed to the eye and then turned off (i.e. a pulse).
 Light pulses can be repeated a number of times, thereby forming a section.
 Pulses and/or sections can be concatenated in order to define the final light stimulus profile.
-The Edit Stimulus Profile GUI (Figure 10) is used to define all the elements of the light stimulus profile.
+The Edit Stimulus Profile GUI (Figure 13) is used to define all the elements of the light stimulus profile.